Rehabilitation Literature Review | Medical rehabilitation of spinal cord injury following earthquakes (2013)

 Humanity & Inclusion in China

-Our team has been working in China since 2000, promoting the inclusion of the most vulnerable populations in society.
+Humanity & Inclusion has been working in China since 2000, promoting the social inclusion of people with disabilities.

 Our Past Work

-Humanity & Inclusion has been in China since 2000, promoting a culture of of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
+Humanity & Inclusion has been in China since 2000, promoting a culture of dignity, access, and inclusion for ALL people with disabilities.
 Over time our work has transformed to meet the dynamic needs of the communities we serve.

 Read on to learn more about our past work in China and consider investing in our future.